K1Hyve/aws-lambda-terraform/terraform/DOCS.md

 ### Known issues
 - Using Terraform to build and push images.
 This should be handled by a CI job on push, Terraform is the wrong tool for the job.
-- Lambda function lacks authentications
+- Lambda function lacks authentication

 ### Resources
 - https://www.maxivanov.io/deploy-aws-lambda-to-vpc-with-terraform/